maxpautsch/knx_to_openhab/README.md

 - edit `config.json`
 - run `python3 ets_to_openhab.py`

-## Persistence
+## ETS description field

+there are some addons based on the description field of the GA in ETS.
-add 'influx' as description of GA within ETS to automatically save the values to influxDB.
+- add `influx` to automatically save the values to influxDB.
+- add `debug` to add a visibility tag to a element.
+Use item `extended_view` to change visibility.
+- scene mappings: see below

 ## Processed types:
 - Temperature  based on Datatype